1. Find a work space! Any flat surface where you can stabilize your device will work. Your legs work, but it's not ideal nor recommended.

 Additional Tips & Tricks For Specific Devices

-For Nintendo Switch skins: If you purchased a screen protector, install that before applying the skin.
+For Nintendo Switch and/or Switch Lite skins: If you purchased a screen protector, install that before applying the skin.
 When lining up the skin, always start with the side that has the most amount of openings to line up.

 For Gaming Mouse skins: Due to the curvature of the device, bumps may form even after seemingly successful initial application of the skin.
 Not to worry.
 This may occur due to insufficient heat passing over the area during the hairdryer step.
 Simply heat up the affected area using a hairdryer and smooth the bump down with your finger.